Pacific Southwest, Region 9: Superfund

 Source Controls at OU3 and OU4: OU3 and OU4 include shallow soil contamination at eight (8) CERCLA Areas of Concern (CAOCs) at Nebo Main Base and Yermo Annex.
 Examples of cleanup actions completed in 2000 include CAOC 20 and 23 at Yermo.
 CAOC 20 contains a former low-level radiation waste disposal area.
 The cleanup consisted of replacing a concrete cap and other surface features to control water infiltration.
 CAOC 23 is a former landfill that has been contained under a reinforced concrete cap.

 Other Source Controls at OU5 and OU6: OUs 5 and OU6 are represented by twenty four (24) CAOCs.
 A single ROD for OU5 and OU6 was completed in 1998.
 Examples of cleanup actions include CAOC 7 (OU6) a former drum storage area and CAOC 35 (OU5) a former domestic (municipal) landfill, where action for both sites consisted of specialized soil/rock covers to minimize the infiltration of rainwater, burrowing of animals, and erosion, along with institutional controls, physical controls (fencing), and groundwater monitoring.

-Remaining site investigations at OU7: The Navy is in the process of completing a remedial investigation at OU7 which is represented by a remaining set of eight CAOCs that were identified as having data gaps during review of RI/FS of the other OUs.
+Remaining site investigations at OU7: The Navy completed a remedial investigation at OU7 which was represented by a remaining set of eight CAOCs that were identified as having data gaps during review of RI/FS of the other OUs.